 The Rules Office provides all legal services to the Tax Department, except those legal services reserved to the Attorney General.
-This includes research, drafting legislation, preparing testimony, and maintaining legislative history of all tax laws and rules.
+This includes legislation and rules comprising research, creation, drafting, testimony, legislative history of all tax laws, and rules history, with the Attorney General reserving constitutionality.
 The Rules Office also assists in establishing internal and external policies and procedures and works with other Department divisions in determining the proper application of tax laws to taxpayers.